 Without sufficient oxygen the body starts to shut down very quickly; two primary resulting implications being heart failure and brain damage.
-The Where it is essential that a worker enters a tank, atmosphere testing in advance is necessary, but critically oxygen levels should be adequately monitored throughout the required activity.
+The brain can survive for approximately six minutes, however, after around five minutes irreversible damage can be sustained even in the event that an individual is resuscitated.
+Rescue operations are therefore time critical.
+Where it is essential that a worker enters a tank, atmosphere testing in advance is necessary, but critically oxygen levels should be adequately monitored throughout the required activity.
 Even where the tank is certified to be clean and the atmosphere adequate to support life, undertaking any work within the tank, whether it be cleaning, polishing or grinding, gives rise to the possibility of changes to the atmospheric content of what is a confined space.